barbagroup/geoclaw-landspill/README.md

 The solver used for overland flow simulations is a modified version of [GeoClaw](http://www.clawpack.org/geoclaw.html).
 Currently, this modified version has not yet been merged back into the upstream.
-And the source code of the the modified version can be found [here](https://github.com/barbagroup/geoclaw).
+And the source code of the modified version can be found [here](https://github.com/barbagroup/geoclaw).

 ## Content
 1. [Setting up](#1-setting-up)